2 Days Itinerary in Kyoto

 Day 2

--Arashiyama area
+Arashiyama area

 As we have to head back to the central area of Kyoto in the afternoon, here, I have picked only several must-see photo spots and historic monuments for this itinerary.

-The first stop is Tenryuji Temple (天龍寺), one of the most important temples in Kyoto, and explore its magnificent landscape garden and inside the temple halls.
+The first stop is Tenryuji Temple (天龍寺), one of the most important temples in Kyoto, and explore its magnificent landscape garden and the temple halls.

 After exiting the temple from its north gate, you will reach the famous Bamboo Grove of Arashiyama.
-Immerse yourself in the serene magical bamboo forest and enjoy taking instagram-worthy photos.
+Immerse yourself in the serene magical bamboo forest and enjoy taking Instagram-worthy photos.

 After that, I’d suggest you to walk down towards south to the river, then stop at Togetsukyo Bridge (渡月橋), the iconic landmark in Arashiyama.
-At the riverbank, you can capture the beautiful view of the wooded mountains, the Katsura River and the wooden bridge.
+At the riverbank, you can capture the beautiful view of the wooded mountains, the Katsura River, and the wooden bridge.

-There are also many restaurants and cafes by the river, so you can stop here for lunch before leaving Arashiyama District.
+There are also many restaurants and cafes by the river, so you can stop here for lunch before leaving the Arashiyama District.

--Northern Kyoto
+Northern Kyoto

 In the afternoon, let’s explore northern Kyoto and visit a couple of more great temples.

-After that, continue walking to northeast for about 20 mins then you’ll reach the last stop of the day, Kinkakuji Temple (金閣寺).
+After that, continue walking northeast for about 20 minutes, then you’ll reach the last stop of the day, Kinkakuji Temple (金閣寺).
 The temple is also known as the Golden Pavilion and one of the most popular tourist attractions in Japan.
 The view of the temple hall covered in shiny gold is simply breathtaking.

 In case you have missed out some of the most magnificent temples and shrines in Kyoto, visit them before getting dark!
-Check out the link below introducing must-visit temples and shrines for first time visitors.
+Check out the link below introducing must-visit temples and shrines for first-time visitors.

-▶ Must-Visit Temples and Shrines in Kyoto for First Timers
+Must-Visit Temples and Shrines in Kyoto for First Timers

-Moreover, there are several tourist sites and attractions that are recommended in particular seasons such as cherry blossoms and autumn leaves viewing.
+Moreover, there are several tourist sites and attractions that are recommended in particular seasons, such as cherry blossoms and autumn leaves viewing.
 Here are some more recommended articles for you to check out!

-▶ Best Cherry Blossom Viewing Spots in Kyoto
+Best Cherry Blossom Viewing Spots in Kyoto

-▶ Best Autumn Leaves Viewing Spots in Kyoto
+Best Autumn Leaves Viewing Spots in Kyoto

 If you are going out for dinner after sightseeing, you can also check these articles!